-The best Android Auto head unit is designed to bring an element of modernity to ageing vehicles that perhaps don't possess the latest all-singing, all-dancing infotainment system.
+The best Android Auto head unit is designed to bring an element of modernity to ageing vehicles that perhaps don't possess the latest all-singing, all-dancing infotainment systems.

 While we can't guarantee these aftermarket options will be able to offer games from an app marketplace, like you can in a modern Porsche or Tesla, the tech is designed to allow you to pair a favoured Android smartphone… and that's the next best thing.

-The Android head units we've featured on this list all allow for seamless Android compatibility with a large touchscreen display, which provides access to navigational tools, such as Google Maps and Waze, as well as seamless integration of your preferred playlists on Spotify.
+The Android head units we've featured on this list all allow for seamless Android compatibility with a large touchscreen display, which provides access to navigational tools, such as Google Maps and Waze, as well as seamless integration of your preferred playlists on Spotify and other streaming services.

 Similarly to the best sat navs and best dash cams, Android Auto units can be retrofitted into cars with little fuss or fabrication.
 Even those ancient vehicles with a thin sliver of a stereo system can now be finished with phone-friendly tech and a large, easy-to-read screen.